01 May What Is The Relationship between UI and UX Design For Your Website?

-Well, that’s probably the exact analogy to apply for your website design.
+Well, that’s probably the exact analogy to apply for your web design.
 UI simply stands for User Interface while UX stands for User Experience.
 Both must be accountable for a complete good website that fosters user engagements, increases customer satisfaction and makes your brand sticky with your customers.

 However, the process is not as straightforward as it seems.
 Most people tend to get mixed up and decide to bundle them together during the design phase.
 As a result, sometimes your website may look good but lacks usability, while on the other hand, the style may look crappy but the user gets all the information they want (i.e Wikipedia).

 Finding the right balance is the focus.

 UI design composites your colour schemes, font types, photos, graphics, illustrations or anything that is related to your brand tone and manner.
 It requires a UI Designer to build this brand palette with an objective to make your website look appealing and visually persuasive.

 Finding the right balance for any graphical usage is vital so that your brand will not look cheap or unpleasurable to look at.
 You can find out more about how stock graphics can make your brand bleed.

 To have a fulfilling UI Design, these 3 principles must be applied first;